Lanai is a gorgeous tropical escape in Hawaii. If you want to get away from the stress of your daily life, there’s no better place to visit.

 Situated on the east coast of Lanai Island is Lopa Beach.

-This stunningly secluded white sand beach spans a long distance beginning south of Kikoa Point all the way to Loko Lopa, an ancient fish pond that has now been designated a bird sanctuary.
+This stunningly secluded white sand beach spans a long distance beginning south of Kikoa Point to Loko Lopa, an ancient fish pond that has now been designated a bird sanctuary.

 The ocean floor in Lopa Beach is rocky and shallow and somewhat safe for swimming.
 However, visitors are advised to monitor the currents and only swim when the water is calm.